iotexproject/iotex-pantheon/README.md

 9. If you want to restart everything from scratch, run ```./setup.sh clean```.

 ## Option 2: Use Amazon Machine Images (AMI)
-1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/ and switch to region "us-east-2".
+1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/ and switch to the region "us-east-2".
 2. In the navigation pane, choose AMIs and choose Public images.
 3. Search for "**pantheon**" and start an instance from it.
 4. Once it is up and running, ssh into the machine and `cd iotexproject/iotex-pantheon; ./setup.sh`